espressif/esp-idf/examples/bluetooth/nimble/bleprph/README.md

 ## Note
 * NVS support is not yet integrated to bonding.
 So, for now, bonding is not persistent across reboot.

+## Troubleshooting

+For any technical queries, please open an [issue](https://github.com/espressif/esp-idf/issues) on GitHub.
+We will get back to you soon.